When did you join the RSNO?

 What do you enjoy doing when you're not playing with the Orchestra?

 I have with time got an interest for sailing.
 It is a great way to explore Scotland.
-Now, I have not done much sailing here yet, but endeavor to do much more.
+Now, I have not done much sailing here yet, but endeavour to do much more.

 Do you have any hidden talents?